For students currently in grades 9–12

 Accommodations

-We stay in a range of different accommodations throughout the program, including hotels, hostels, guesthouses, private homes, yurts, and tents.
-When not camping, the group will have access to hot water and electricity.
+We stay in a range of different accommodations throughout the program, including hotels, hostels, guesthouses, and private homes.

 Altitude